The Principles of Naturopathic Medicine in Aurora

 The healing power of nature — vis medicatrix naturae

 The body has the inherent ability to establish, maintain, and restore health.
 The healing process is ordered and intelligent; nature heals through the response of the life force.
-The Naturopathic Physician’s role is to facilitate and augment this process, to identify and remove obstacles to health and recovery, and to support the creation of a healthy internal and external environment.
+The Naturopathic Physician in Aurora has the role to facilitate and augment this process, to identify and remove obstacles to health and recovery, and to support the creation of a healthy internal and external environment.

 Identify and treat the cause — tolle causam